Here’s what iCloud Backup includes

 - If your iCloud Backup couldn’t be completed or you can’t restore, get help.

-- Learn how to manage your iCloud storage to make sure that you always have enough space for your iCloud Backup.
+- Find out how to manage your iCloud storage to make sure you always have enough space for your iCloud Backup.